 While continuing to learn Clinical Qigong from my teacher Michael Lomax, I enrolled at the Ann Arbor Institute of Massage Therapy in order to further enhance my knowledge and skill in bodywork.
 After graduating in March 2015, I continued working with clients, and became certified in Clinical Qigong in November 2016 upon completing a 500 hour program in hands on Tui Na and Qigong therapeutic work.

-Along with helping people recover from the pains and challenges that life throws at us, my greatest satisfaction comes from seeing clients' eyes light up as they witness the potential of Clinical Qigong, returning to the same innocent wonder at the Universe we experience as children.
+Along with helping people recover from the many pains and challenges that life throws at us, my greatest satisfaction comes from seeing clients' eyes light up as they witness the potential of Clinical Qigong and all it has to offer humanity.

 I have the following education and certification: